MortaV/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This repository is used for Data Science Specialization (Exploratory Data Analysis part) peer assignment.
+This repository is used for Data Science Specialization (Getting and Cleaning Data part) peer assignment.

 There are 3 files in it:
 * **CodeBook.md** - describes the variables, the data, and any transformations used to clean up the data;